QI Scholars Program

 Overview

-The QI Scholars Program is a highly interactive advanced training program in QI research methods and leadership skills, centered around an improvement project of each Scholar’s choosing.
-Scholars receive dedicated mentorship, and data and statistics support and enjoy the opportunity to engage with nationally known improvement experts.
-Scholars receive training to pursue careers in academic quality improvement while building operational leadership skills that often result in a Director of Quality position within their divisions.
+The QI Scholars Program is a year-long training program designed to support individuals seeking advanced training in QI research methods and leadership skills.
+Scholars receive dedicated mentorship, data and statistics support, and engage with nationally known improvement experts and a community of peers engaged in rigorous QI projects.
+Scholars receive training to pursue careers in academic quality improvement while building operational leadership skills.
+Graduates of the program are capable of leading, publishing, and mentoring others engaged in quality-focused projects.

 Key Details